TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

 It can be hosted on a dedicated server or a Cloud VM, rendering and sharing charts upon requests such as a cron job or a REST API call from another program.

-Using JxBrowser to build this application entails the following benefits:
+Using JxBrowser to build an application like this entails the following benefits:

 1. A fully automated chart-drawing solution, which requires neither human actions nor an open UI to draw the charts and share them via communication channels of choice.
-2. The access to a rich web ecosystem of charting libraries like [Chart.js][chart.js] when rendering charts on the server side.
+2. The access to a rich web ecosystem of charting libraries like [Chart.js][chart.js] when rendering charts from within a Java/Kotlin app.
 This includes the frontend styling options, like [Bootstrap][bootstrap] or [Material][material] typography.
 3. The ability to re-use the same chart-drawing code on the web server and the web client if necessary.
 4. The chart-drawing mechanism that works identically on a web server, a desktop app,